pedro-severo/future-eats-service/README.md

 `yarn (or npm) start`

-Starts GraphiQL server at http://localhost:3003/
+Starts GraphQL server at http://localhost:3003/

 ## <a name="user">User</a>